Gimperion/nh_primary/README.md

 So far just some basic data transformation to get from XLS to tidy format.

 ## Machine Counted Districts

 ![](images/machine_counted_precincts.png "MC Townships")

+## Summary

+From the map, machine counting, by in large, occurred in suburban areas that Sanders performed worse in.
+More urban areas such as Manchester, Nashua, Concord, etc. where Bernie was expected to perform well all counted their votes by hand.

+In addition, Bernie performed quite well in machine counted townships like Durham where the University of New Hampshire was located.

 ## Overview Results